euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 Handled exceptions may be used for tracking exceptions caught in a try/catch statement, 3rd party library exceptions, and monitoring areas in the code that may currently be using assertions.
 Handled exceptions can also be used to track error events such as low memory warnings.
 For an introduction, see [Handled Exceptions](../../dev-centre/ws1-intel/core-capabilities.md#handled-exceptions).

 Handled exceptions are grouped by stacktrace, much like crash reports.
-Handled exceptions may be viewed in the “Handled Exceptions” area of the Workspace ONE Intelligence portal.
+Handled exceptions may be viewed in the “Handled Exceptions” area of the Omnissa Intelligence portal.

 **Declaration**